 Remember: You're in Control

-Preconception is the perfect time to examine your lifestyle and make any adaptations necessary for your optimal health.
-The changes you make now are building a healthy and strong environment for fertilization, implantation and fetal growth.
+Preconception is the perfect time to examine your lifestyle and make changes so you can achieve your optimal health.
+The modifications you make now are building a healthy and strong environment for fertilization, implantation and fetal growth.

 We know that having a healthy pregnancy, healthy parents and a healthy baby is everyone’s goal, and we are here to help you achieve it!

 With 30+ years experience in the fertility field, as well as navigating her own infertility, Lisa has dedicated her life to advocating for and supporting those struggling to grow their families.
 Her work includes serving as Illume Fertility's Patient Advocate, Strategic Content Lead, and founder of Fertile Yoga, as well as advocating for those with infertility at RESOLVE and other organizations.